One day in Munich, you say? Can it really be done? Yes, it can and I tell you how in this epic one day in Munich itinerary.

 4. Munich’s Iconic Churches

 As you’re strolling through old town, you can take in some of Munich’s iconic churches, which are mostly clustered together.

 The green onion domes of the Frauenkirche are a symbol of Munich and important landmark.
-The church was heavily damaged in WWII, but lovingly restored over 50 years.
+Like so munch in Munich, the church was heavily damaged in WWII.
+But it lovingly restored over 50 years.